-Version number Date Modified by Comments 1.0 2022-05-05 WG A Consolidated draft, for review by geographical and statistical community
+Version number Date Modified by Comments 1.0 2022-05-05 WGA Consolidated draft, for review by geographical and statistical community 1.1 2023.12.07 WGA Comments from geographic and statistic community taken into account Definitive deliverable

-Warning: in the following parts of this document, the paragraphs written in grey e.g. "This document has annexes containing more detailed explanations " are common to all core spatial data themes; they aim to provide context and objectives of core data.
+Warning: in the following parts of this document, the paragraphs written in grey e.g. "This document has annexes containing more detailed explanations" are common to all core spatial data themes; they aim to provide context and objectives of core data.
 The paragraphs written in black are specific to core spatial data theme Land Cover.